Clearly Visible Presentations, LLC

 But, to be sure, I conducted an investigation into the statutes for each state and the District of Columbia to learn what their position was.
 I learned that, in fact, I was wrong.

 The primary finding in my research was that 40 of the states, at least, encourage or, in my opinion, require the use of high beams when driving at night in darkness conditions when there is no leading or opposing traffic.
 The relevant statutes of each of those states are modeled on §12-223 of the NCUTLO Uniform Vehicle Code and Model Ordinance 41 CFR 50-204.75.
 That section states "Whenever a motor vehicle is being operated on a roadway or shoulder adjacent thereto during the times specified in §12-201, the driver shall use a distribution of light, or composite beam, directed high enough and of sufficient intensity to reveal persons and vehicles at a safe distance in advance of the vehicle..."
 Some states slightly change that phrasing but maintain the same requirement.

 I have prepared a document that summarizes the statutes in each state which relate to the use of high beam and low beam.
 You may download that document by clicking on the below icon.
-Be aware that my research was done in May/June of 2016 and accessed each state's web site to find their statute(s).
+Be aware that my research was done in May/June of 2016 and accessed each state's web site at that time to find their current statute(s).
 There always remains the possibility that the referenced sites were incorrect or that the statutes have changed.
 Do your own research for the state(s) in which your cases are venued.

 And, in the meantime...